-Our School Council meets weekly with Mrs Potts and discusses current issues that matter to the children.
+Our School Council meets weekly with Miss Johnson and discusses current issues that matter to the children.
 In addition, the School Council members are ambassadors for the school and attend special events in the local community.

 Our School Council is made up of the following children;

-PLEASE SEE BELOW TO VIEW THE IMPACT OF LAST YEAR'S SCHOOL COUNCIL.
+PLEASE SEE BELOW TO VIEW THE IMPACT OF OUR SCHOOL COUNCIL.